Is Onto Capitalized In A Title

 Historical Perspective

-Historically, style guides have played a pivotal role in standardizing these practices.
+Historically, style guides have played a key role in standardizing these practices.
 The Chicago Manual of Style, first published in 1906, has been influential in shaping the rules of title case capitalization, providing detailed guidance on various aspects of writing and publishing.
 Other style guides, such as the AP Stylebook, also offer valuable insights, although they may differ on specific points.

 Style Guide Variations